Parkview Christian Academy requires face masks after lawsuit ruling over school's reopening plan

-CHICAGO (WLS) -- Parkview Christian Academy welcomed students back for the first day of school in Yorkville Wednesday.
+CHICAGO (WLS) -- Parkview Christian Academy in Chicago's west suburbs welcomed students back for the first day of school in Yorkville Wednesday.

 Students and staff are required to wear masks despite the school's initial plans, but the school's fight against face coverings is far from over.